-Anyone who cooks without salt cannot ignore gomasio, a condiment of oriental origin used in macrobiotic cooking.
+Anyone cooking without salt must know about gomasio, a seasoning of oriental origin, used in macrobiotic cooking.

-It has a pleasant taste, enhances the flavor of foods while adding very little salt, and can be useful in the ‘scaling down practice’, meaning it can be prepared with progressively less salt until, if desired, complete elimination of salt.
+It has a pleasant taste, enhances foods while adding very little salt, and can be useful in the “scaling practice”, meaning it can be prepared with progressively less salt until, if desired, all salt is eliminated.

 And it can be used by everyone, not just those on a low-sodium diet. 😉